rpriven/rpriven/README.md

-## 🔒 Security & Privacy Enthusiast
+## 🔒

-Passionate about fixing and securing things (AI, Pentesting, Security, Privacy, Automation)
+Security and privacy enthusiast with a hacker's mindset.
+Tinkerer of code, explorer of systems, automator of solutions.
+Focused on AI, pentesting, and digital privacy.
+Driven by curiosity and committed to learning by breaking and fixing things along the way.

 ### 💻 Technologies